 All quizzes are online and will have open and close dates.
 Please refer to the quiz dates in this syllabus.
 Missing or not taking a quiz will result in a zero.
-Quizzes are NOT going to be open all semester.
+Quizzes are NOT going to be open all semester and cannot be made-up without reasonable excuse deemed as such by the instructor.